aurorasmiles/WorldGuardDocs/source/permissions.rst

     worldguard.report.pastebin,"Be able to have a report or profile submitted to a pastebin service." worldguard.flushstates,"Be able to use ``/wg flushstates``."
     worldguard.running,"Be able to use ``/wg running``."
-    worldguard.debug.event.*,"Be able to use the event testing commands under ``/wg debug``.
+    worldguard.debug.event,"Be able to use the event testing commands under ``/wg debug``.
 Those commands are used to simulate an action so you can trace down, for example, which plugin is blocking player versus player combat.
 However, this essentially allows a moderator to impersonate another player."

 Regions
 =======